Hang on, I got to get something out of this printer that looks like it's about to devour me, I'm told.

 It's called the doctor-patient privilege.

-And the prosecutors went in and they basically said to the judge, Judge, look, this is silly.
+And the prosecutors went in and they basically said to the judge, judge, look, this is silly.

-We're investigating a serious crime here, and we can't talk to the doctors, well, we can't we we don't have any element of one crime.
+We're investigating a serious crime here, and we can't talk to the doctors.

 We don't have the elements of one crime here until we talk to the doctors.

-The judge said, Well, the statute says you can't.
+The judge said, well, the statute says you can't.

-There's a there's a privilege.
+There's a privilege.

 So that was the argument.